What Is an Appraisal?

 You're probably familiar with the parties taking part in the transaction.
 The real estate agent is the most known entity in the exchange.
 Then, the bank provides the money required to fund the deal.
 And ensuring all requirements of the sale are completed and that a clear title transfers to the buyer from the seller is the title company.

-So, what party is responsible for making sure the value of the property is consistent with the amount being paid?
+So, who's responsible for making sure the real estate is worth the amount being paid?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from T.H.E.
 Appraisers will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach